ravi9/openvino-wiki/BuildingForMacOS_x86_64.md

 # Build on macOS* Systems for Intel CPU

-This guide shows how to build OpenVINO Runtime for later inference on Intel CPU & MYRIAD devices.
+This guide shows how to build OpenVINO Runtime for later inference on Intel CPU & MYRIAD devices on OSX with Intel CPU underneath.

 The software was validated on:
 - macOS\* 10.x, 11.x, 12.x x86 64-bit